Stairway to Heaven: Pochuck Valley to Pinwheel Vista

 3.1 – “Annie’s Bluff” – a limited viewpoint, near a large rock after a bit of a steep climb.
 Easy to miss.

-Annie's Bluff
+Annie's Bluff viewpoint.

 The trail starts getting rockier and rockier.

-Rocky trail
+Rocky trail through a forest.

 Notice that slabs of rock have been placed as steps along the way – the “Stairway to Heaven”.

-Stairway to Heaven in New Jersey
+Rock steps of Stairway to Heaven in New Jersey.

-Climbing the Stairway to Heaven
+Climbing the Stairway to Heaven on rock slabs.

 (If you arrive at a mailbox with an Appalachian Trail log book in it, you’ve missed the turn.)

-Rock Cairn to Pinwheel Vista
+Rock Cairn to Pinwheel Vista.

 Follow BLUE to a rock outcrop called Pinwheel’s Vista.
 There are several places to sit and take in the view of the mountains and the valley below.

-View from Pinwheel Vista
+View from Pinwheel Vista.

 On a clear day, High Point Monument may be visible.

-High Point Monument seen from Pinwheel Vista
+High Point Monument seen from Pinwheel Vista.

 When done, retrace your steps back to the lot on Rt.
 517.